JackHast/project-1-group-4/README.md

 In this study, an extensive dataset from different sources was gathered of data in an attempt to address the following.

-What were the main factors that contributed to COVID-19 outcomes?
+What were the main factors that contributed to COVID-19 outcomes in 2020 to 2022?

 1- What was the incidence (occurrence) of COVID-19 pre and post vaccinations?